 The University of Texas of the Permian Basin, Odessa College, and the Texas Tech Health Sciences Center also offer two and four year programs in nursing, medicine, and vocational training, to prepare students for gainful employment in Odessa’s state-of-the-art medical and manufacturing facilities.
 Five thousand five hundred and seventy-eight students are currently enrolled in Odessa College’s career, technology, workforce & transfer programs – this represents a 20% increase in enrollment over the past 10 years.
 U.T.
 Permian Basin’s enrollment is now more than 3,400 for the first time in University history, attracting students from over 31 countries, 31 states and 183 Texas counties.

 The city of Odessa holds multiple vocational training centers and an endlessly open job market, which makes its workforce an invariable commodity.
 This means businesses who relocate to Odessa face significantly fewer hiring challenges than they might in other cities.

 A Growing Workforce

 Odessa is strengthened by one of the lowest unemployment rates in the United States at 4.2%, as well as some of the highest wages in the country for skilled workers.
 While population and community growth moves upward, unemployment numbers are slowly shrinking in Odessa.
-The community experiences frequent relocation of new businesses, world class facilities, and vocational training programs in association with those businesses to thank for this.
+The community experiences frequent additions of new businesses, world class facilities, and vocational training programs in association with those businesses to thank for this.